Greece's future in EU in doubt if talks fail, central bank warns

 In a sign that the European Central Bank was still standing by Greece, the ECB raised the ceiling on its emergency lifeline to the nation's stricken banks to 84.1 billion euros from 83 billion.
 The ECB has been raising the ceiling in small amounts and the substantial hike of more than 1 billion euros reflected the growing strains on Greece's banks as depositors pull money out.

-The Greek central bank has said the crisis prompted an outflow of deposits totaling about 30 billion euros from Greek lenders between October and April.
+The Greek central bank has said the crisis prompted an outflow of deposits totalling about 30 billion euros from Greek lenders between October and April.
 The outflows are continuing.

 Such sentiments have lost Greece much sympathy in Europe.